-

 define(‘WP_SITEURL’, ‘/’);

 will cause wordpress to use root-relative urls for everything.
-Makes site migrations to other domains far easier. -
+Makes site migrations to other domains far easier.

-will cause wordpress to use root-relative urls for everything
+• will cause wordpress to use root-relative urls for everything

 I’m confused.
-The URL will become
+The URL will become your-site-domain/meet-the-team, isn’t this what you want?

-Yes, that’s what I want π My question was…I thought I would need to add that to the config file for what you suggested to work.
+• Yes, that’s what I want πŸ™‚ My question was…I thought I would need to add that to the config file for what you suggested to work.
 But it seems to work fine without it.
 You are saying I can just make any link be /page-name like meet-the-team without using the site url in the link?
 That sure is easy!
 I thought I’d need to add something to make that work.

-Yes, you only need to use the page slug as the link on any site, it will add the site’s domain in front of the page slug automatically.
+• Yes, you only need to use the page slug as the link on any site, it will add the site’s domain in front of the page slug automatically.

-Thanks, Ying π
+• Thanks, Ying πŸ™‚

-No Problem π
+• No Problem πŸ™‚

-- You must be logged in to reply to this topic.
+• You must be logged in to reply to this topic.